 Northwestern University | Feinberg School of Medicine — Chicago, IL

-Spending time with my family, skiing, hiking, smoking meats, avid football fan
+Dr. LaBelle enjoys spending time with family, skiing, hiking, smoking meats, and watching football.

 - LaBelle MW, Mengers S, Strony J, Peck M, Flannery R, Cupp S, Salata MJ, Parsons EM, Gillespie RJ.
 “Evaluating the Role of Graft Integrity on Outcomes: Clinical and Imaging Results Following Superior Capsular Reconstructions.”
 Journal of Shoulder and Elbow Surgery.
 2021 Sep; 30(9):2041-2047.